-Since a lot of people think that chest press and bench presses are exactly the same thing, I’ve decided to put together a comprehensive guide on this very topic.
-Here we will take a closer look at the very best chest press machines available on the market.
+A lot of people think that the chest press and bench press are exactly the same thing, so I’ve decided to put together a comprehensive guide on this very topic.
+Here we will take a closer look at the very best chest press machines on the market.

 But before we do so, let’s first talk about the main differences between chest and bench presses so that you can decide which machine is right for you and your home gym.

 - Are Chest Press Machines Available for Home Use?

-In regard to design and position used, while with bench presses you are on either an inclined bench or flat bench pushing barbell with plates in front of you, this is not the case with chest press machine.
+When it comes to the design and positioning, bench presses have you on either an inclined bench or flat bench pushing a barbell with plates in front of you or above you.
+But this is not the case with the chest press machine.

-These machines are usually used in a seated position while pushing forward two hand-grips or one longer bar, which are connected to mechanical shoulders and these are loaded with weight plates.
+Chest presses are usually used in a seated position while pushing two hand-grips forward.
+Some use one longer bar, which is connected to mechanical shoulders and are loaded with weight plates.
 Of course, some of these machines can also be used in the flat position, but this isn't as common.

 Are Chest Press Machines Available for Home Use?